 skill development

-This data shows that employers still have a long way to go to ensure both women and older workers have access to company-wide training and upskilling programs.
+This data shows employers still have a long way to go to ensure both women and older workers have access to company-wide training and upskilling programs.

 Our research has also identified five major components of a skill development program that today’s employees want.